 - Emergency phones with direct notification to the university police communications enter are strategically located throughout campus and in all elevators.

-- The university telephone system has an enhanced 911 capability that immediately notifies the university police communications center of the location of any emergency call.
+- The University telephone system has an enhanced 911 capability that immediately notifies the university police communications center of the location of any emergency call.

 Maintenance of Fire Protection Equipment

-As indicated, campus fire protection systems are periodically inspected to insure functionality by the university fire protection officer.
+As indicated, campus fire protection systems are periodically inspected to ensure functionality by the university fire protection officer.
 Any maintenance issues are immediately reported to the Physical Plant fire systems maintenance technician through a computerized work order system and needed repairs are promptly accomplished.

 The safety office web page has an electronic hazard reporting system that is accessible to all university students and employees.
 Individuals are encouraged to use the system to promptly report any observed hazards or needed equipment repairs.
 People can also telephone the safety office directly at 496-2481 to report observations.

 The university endeavors to control accumulations of flammable and combustible waste materials and residues so that they do not contribute to fire hazards.
 University waste generators should follow the instructions contained in the Toxic and Hazardous Waste Contingency Plan located on the safety office web page and periodically notify the safety office for the transportation and disposal of hazardous waste accumulations.
 At no time should individual waste generators accumulate more that 55 gallons of hazardous waste at their respective workplaces and they are encouraged to request removal and disposal whenever five or more gallons of flammable or combustible waste is generated.
 Hazardous waste shall be accumulated by the safety office at a remote campus site and shall be disposed of according to EPA and DOT regulations by a contracted, licensed transportation, storage and disposal company.